dmbarbour/glas/docs/GlasNamespaces.md

 To cover a few additional cases, we permit NULL or WARN (NULL 'w') in place of the RHS prefix.
 These are context-dependent.
 For a move translation, NULL quietly removes names while WARN represents removal with a warning.
 For a link translation, NULL becomes a compile-time error, while WARN instead reports a compile-time warning and wraps the problematic code to raise an error at runtime.
 A user configuration can feasibly adjust this behavior.

 Translations compose sequentially.
-Within a scoped AST, list of TL `[A, B, C]` will apply A, B, then C in sequence.
-However, we can evaluate this to one large translation.
-To compose 'A fby (followed-by) B' we first expand A to include redundant rules with longer suffixes on both sides such that the RHS of A matches every possible LHS prefix in B. Then we apply B's rules to the RHS of A. For example:
+Within a scoped AST a list of TL `[A, B, C]` will apply A, B, then C in sequence.
+However, we can 'simplify' this list into one larger translation.
+To compose 'A fby (followed-by) B' we first expand A to include redundant rules such that the RHS of A matches every possible LHS prefix in B. Then we apply B's rules to the RHS of A. For example:

         { "bar" => "fo" } fby { "f" => "xy", "foo" => "z"  }                    # start
         { "bar" => "fo", "baro" => "foo", "f" => "f", "foo" => "foo" }          # extend suffixes